 Facilitating an Original Illustration Project

-We start with mood boards of other illustrations and images that will help us hone in on the style of illustration you need.
+We start with mood boards of other illustrations and images that will help us hone in on the style you need.

 We do some fairly quick sketches to make sure we’re all on the same page for the final layout and characters of all of your illustrations.
 During the sketching phase is the best time to make changes to perspective and elements that are in focus.
 If you work with us your images will contain a responsibility representation of diversity—the sketches are an excellent time to ensure we’ve got this part right.